zagPatryk/DrMed/README.md

 # Attention!
+I dropped this project.
+It was prepared for the end of the course I attended.

 This is not a fully completed project.
-It is being developed all the time.
-The current version is only demonstration and does not represent the entire project but a fraction of it.
+The current version is only demonstration.

 # Description